By Susan Patterson, Master Gardener

 Storing Garlic in Vinegar or Wine

 Peeled cloves can be stored in vinegar and wine by submerging them and storing in the refrigerator.
-Use garlic as long there is mold growth or surface yeast in the wine or vinegar.
+Use garlic as long as there is no mold growth or surface yeast in the wine or vinegar.
 Do not store on the counter, as mold will develop.

 Garlic Storage Before Planting